valkey-io/valkey-doc/topics/client-side-caching.md

 sending the invalidation messages to every client in the application, even if certain clients may not have any copy of the invalidated data.
-Moreover every application query altering the data requires to use the `PUBLISH` command, costing the database more CPU time to process this command.
+Moreover every application query altering the data requires to use the `PUBLISH` command, costing the Valkey more CPU time to process this command.

 Regardless of what schema is used, there is a simple fact: many very large applications implement some form of client-side caching, because it is the